Marlborough Town Council

 Declared a Climate Emergency in 2020 and in 2021 we adopted our "Environment and Climate Protection Policy Statement".

-Make compost from our green waste.
+We make compost from our green waste.

 Replaced diesel tools with electric, and we're testing electric vehicles.